SethPitts/clinical_research_study_manager/README.md

 ## Getting Started

 This program requires python 3 and a few external packages.
+Strongly advise installing into a virtual environment as I'm new at this!

 ### Prerequisites